pindi-krishna/pindi-krishna.github.io/_news/2022-05-05-studienstiftung.md

 inline: true
 ---

-I have been selected as a scholar by the <a href="https://www.studienstiftung.de/en/" target="_blank">German Academic Scholarship Foundation</a>!
+I have been selected to join the <a href="https://www.studienstiftung.de/en/" target="_blank">German Academic Scholarship Foundation</a> (Studienstiftung des deutschen Volkes) as a merit scholarship grantee and student member!